Choosing between the Responsive Magento Store approach and a separate Magento mobile store is crucial.

 - Link do desktop version When your users need to reach the desktop version of your site, you'll need to provide them with an option to do so.
 Luckily, Magento has that option covered.

 -- Psst.
 You can always get in touch with us and we'll help you with the decision.
-Hit that button below when you're ready.
+Fill out the form at the bottom when you're ready.